wpswings/pdf-generator-for-wp/README.txt

 We have already provided the shortcode.
 You can use that shortcode to place the PDF button on  particular product page.

-= How to place the PDF button appropriapety for my uploaded document? =
+= How to place the PDF button  appropriately for my uploaded document? =

 Go to MakeWebBetter--> PDF Generator for Wp--> PDF Upload.
 Click on the Upload Doc button to upload your PDF file.
 Click on the Save Settings button.
 The shortcode will be generated.
 Use this shortcode to place your PDF icon appropriately for your users.